-(4) A statement that reads substantially as follows: "This is a rated order certified for national defense use, and you are required to follow all the provisions of the Defense Priorities and Allocations System regulation (15 CFR 700)". (a) Multiple and Single Award Schedule contracts are not rated at time of award.
+(4) A statement that reads substantially as follows: "This is a rated order certified for national defense use, and you are required to follow all the provisions of the Defense Priorities and Allocations System regulation (15 CFR 700)".

 (c) Multiple and Single Award Schedule contracts are not rated at time of award.